 Three thousand years ago the kingdom of the Hebrew speaking peoples reached it's height with the two successive kings, David and Solomon.
 But things drifted downhill from there.
 Solomon's kingdom split into two after he died – A northern kingdom called Israel and a southern kingdom called Judah.

-Take the northern kingdom.
-Remember the Iranian president Ahmadinejad's misquote about wiping Israel off the map.
-It's happened already, in 722 BCE, when Assyria conquered the northern kingdom of Israel and permanently exiled the majority of its inhabitants.
-They were dispersed to other nations that Assyria had conquered and were assimilated and eventually lost awareness of their original identity.
+Take the fate of the northern kingdom - Israel - in 722 BCE, Assyria conquered the northern kingdom of Israel and permanently exiled the majority of its inhabitants.
+They were dispersed to other nations that Assyria had conquered and were assimilated and their descendants eventually lost awareness of their original identity.
 These are the ten lost tribes – so important to the Mormons but forgotten by everyone else.

-In 621 BCE a “forgotten” scroll was discovered in Solomon's Temple by the high Priest Hilkia during extensive renovations.
-When the young king of Judah, Josiah heard the scroll he tore his clothes and repented of his grandfather Manassah's syncretistic policies, setting out on a violent and dramatic religious reform.
+In 621 BCE a “forgotten” scroll was discovered in Solomon's Temple by the high Priest Hilkiah during extensive renovations.
+When the young king of Judah, Josiah heard the scroll read to him he was said to have tore his clothes and repented of his grandfather Manasseh's syncretistic policies, setting out on a violent and dramatic religious reform.
 What was this scroll?
-Most Biblical scolars believe that it was some intermediate form of the book called Deuteronomy.
+Most Biblical scholars believe that it was probably a version of the book called Deuteronomy.

 Deuteronomy means “second law” in Greek, because the Ten Commandments occur for the second time in the Bible in this book.
 The real influence of this book is its overriding message about choices that the “ Chosen People”can make.
-It goes like this: If they have a strictly monogomous relation with the Hebrew god Yaweh he will bestow his great blessings.
-But if they go whoring after other Gods, then they will be cursed by terrible suffering and destruction.
+It goes like this: If they have a strictly monogamous relation with the Hebrew god Yahweh, then he will bestow his great blessings.
+But if they go "whoring" after other Gods, then they will be cursed by terrible suffering and destruction.

-The book is a series of speeches that Moses gives to the Hebrew tribes just before they reach the promised land.
-But Moses doesn't follow the Israelites into the “Promised Land” He dies before they cross the Jordan River.
+The book is a series of speeches that Moses gives to the Hebrew tribes just before he dies.
+It is only after this that the Israelites cross the Jordan, and reach the “Promised Land”

-We called on Yaweh, the God of our fathers.
-Yaweh heard our voice, and saw our misery, our toil, and our oppression, and Yaweh brought us out of Egypt with a mighty hand an outstretched arm, with great terror and with signs and wonders.
+We called on Yahweh, the God of our fathers.
+Yahweh heard our voice, and saw our misery, our toil, and our oppression, and Yahweh brought us out of Egypt with a mighty hand and outstretched arm, with great terror and with signs and wonders.
 (Deut 26: 5 – 10)

-The Deuteronomic formula, that good times follow the people's faithfulness to Yaweh and bad times follow when they worship in the temples of other gods, quickly became a powerful influence on prophets and scribes.
+The Deuteronomic formula, that good times follow the people's faithfulness to Yahweh and bad times follow when they worship in the temples of other gods, quickly became a powerful influence on prophets and scribes.
 Scholars call the two historical books of “Kings” in the Old Testament “The Deuteronomic history”.
 It's the history of Hebrew kings scrupulously edited to fit the Deuteronomic formula.
-The people are always rewarded with good times when the king prohibits the worship of foreign gods and punished when the king permits syncretistic worship.
+The people are always rewarded with good times when the king prohibits the worship of foreign gods, or punished when the king permits syncretistic worship.

 In contrast the scientific evidence of climate change and prediction of global warming can be refuted if the refuting evidence is strong enough.
 Science can always be improved and updated.